kristinriebe/uws-validator/README.md

 Provide one or more <feature_file>'s on the command line to run the validator only for these features.
 This is recommended, if you want to run only a subset if the tests.

-If you want full testing, you also need to specify the parameters for a short-running job, e.g. like this:
+If you want full testing, you also need to specify the parameters for a few jobs, e.g. like this:

-    behave [...] -D shortjob_parameters='{"query": "SELECT * FROM MDR1.Redshifts", "queue": "short"}'
+    behave [...] -D job_parameters={"short": {"query": "SELECT * FROM MDR1.Redshifts", "queue": "short"}

-You can also setup a `behave.ini` file that includes all these settings, e.g. like this:
+You can also setup a `behave.ini` file that includes all the settings, e.g. like this:

 ```
 [behave]